tbreckle/paap_pedal_software/README.md

 ## 🎯 What You Need

-- PAAP arcade pedal hardware ([available here](https://ko-fi.com/s/10c3e43f22) - created by JayBomb999)
+- Mini PAAP arcade pedal hardware ([available here](https://ko-fi.com/s/10c3e43f22) - created by JayBomb999)
 - A computer with a USB port
 - The PAAP Configurator app (included in this package)